Cho Yang-ho, embattled CEO of Korean Air, dies at 70

 In addition to his daughters, he is survived by his wife, Myung-hee Lee; a son, Walter; and five grandsons.

-Korean Air's stock was up by almost 4¾ percent in early trading in South Korea on Monday.
+Korean Air's stock was up by more than 2 percent in early trading in South Korea on Monday.